databoy5000/project-2/README.md

 ### Challenges
 The main challenge was to work through the project linearly as a pair where we were taking turns to code, as opposed to working separately on different components or parts of a component.

-Additionally, the timeframe to complete a project felt short since React was yet very new to us.
+Additionally, the timeframe to complete a project felt short since React was still new to us.

 ### Wins
 I'm pleased with the final result of our output and my contribution towards the project.
 Also, that I managed to create and implement my first hook `useFilter.js` is gratifying.
-I think that it was a great exercise to consolidate recent learnings and feel more confidence to code in React.
+I think that it was a great exercise to consolidate recent learnings and feel more confident to code in React.

 ### Key Learnings
 #### Version Control